-Agreco Farm – in the mountains south of Rethymno – offers an insight into traditional farming, raki brewing, bread and olive oil production, and the baking of the region’s famous Sfakian pies.
+Agreco Farm is located in the mountains south of Rethymno, and offers an insight into traditional farming, raki brewing, bread making and olive oil production.
+They also bake the region’s famous Sfakian pies.

 Crete is an exceptional destination for families.
 Archelon, the Sea Turtle Protection Society of Greece welcomes families to volunteer to protect endangered sea turtles.
 Important project sites can be found in Chania, Rethymno and Messara.
 Volunteers camp on beaches during the nesting season to protect the nests.